chiragsankhe/JAVA/javanotes.md

 13. Is String a primitive type or an object in Java?
 + String is an object in Java.
 Although it behaves like a primitive in some ways (e.g., String literals), it is actually a reference type backed by the String class.
 14. What are some best practices when working with strings in Java?
-+ Avoid using + for concatenation in loops: Instead, use StringBuilder for efficient string manipulation in loops.
++ `Avoid using + for concatenation in loops`: Instead, use StringBuilder for efficient string manipulation in loops.
-+ Use String.intern() cautiously: Only when you need to save memory and ensure unique string references.
++ `Use String.intern() cautiously`: Only when you need to save memory and ensure unique string references.
-+ Use equals() for comparison: Avoid using == unless you are checking for reference equality.
++ `Use equals() for comparison`: Avoid using == unless you are checking for reference equality.
 15. How would you check if a string contains only digits?

 +You can use a regular expression or the `Character.isDigit()` method to check if a string contains only digits.